Testing Accommodations FAQ

 Who is eligible for special testing accommodations?

-Any Texas Tech student with a documented disability may register with Student Disability Services in Room 335 West Hall.
+Any Texas Tech student with a documented disability may register with Student Disability Services in Room 130 Weeks Hall.
 Their phone number is (806) 742-2405.
-They will evaluate each student’s documentation and determine accommodations for which each student is eligible.
-If necessary they may direct the student to take diagnostic tests necessary to evaluate eligibility.
+They will evaluate each student's documentation and determine accommodations for which each student is eligible.
+If necessary, they may direct the student to take diagnostic tests necessary to evaluate eligibility.
 Academic Testing Services will provide only those accommodations which have been authorized by Student Disability Services.

 How do I get tested to see if I have a learning disability?

-Contact Student Disability Services in Room 335 West Hall for more information about learning disabilities.
+Contact Student Disability Services in Room 130 Weeks Hall for more information about learning disabilities.
 Their phone number is (806) 742-2405.

-If your instructor is able to make the appropriate arrangements for your testing needs, then he or she does not need to send you to the Testing Center.
+If your instructor can make the appropriate arrangements for your testing needs, then he or she does not need to send you to the Testing Center.
 When this is impractical, however (owing to limitations of space or supervisory personnel), instructors may send their students to take their tests in Academic Testing Services' West Hall facilities.

-At the earliest opportunity you should obtain a “Testing Accommodations Request” from either Academic Testing Services or Student Disability Services, or click link to print a blank form.
+At the earliest opportunity, you should obtain a “Testing Accommodations Request” from either Academic Testing Services or Student Disability Services, or click link to print a blank form.
 Fill in the Student information at the top and get your instructor to fill in the Class and Instructor information at the bottom of the form.
-Then bring this form to the Academic Testing Services in 214 West Hall (along with a copy of your Accommodations Letter from Student Disability Services which verifies your eligibility for disability accommodations).
+Then, bring this form to the Academic Testing Services in 214 West Hall.

-After turning in the necessary form(s) please notify us at least five business days in advance of any test you will need to take here.
-You may do this by email, in person, or by telephone.
-You may of course schedule farther in advance; if you know your test dates we can schedule as far ahead as the end of the current semester.
+After turning in the necessary form(s), please notify us at least five business days in advance of any test you will need to take here.
+If you miss this deadline, please reach out to us to discuss your options.
+You may contact us by email (firstname.lastname@example.org), in person (214 West Hall), or by telephone (806.742.3671).
+You may, of course, schedule farther in advance.

 Subject to your eligibility to receive accommodations, the following are available: